10 Tips For Spotting Water Damage When Buying

 As such, getting a pre-purchase plumbing inspection is essential.

-One often unnoticed sign of water damage is the sound.
+One sign of water damage that often goes unnoticed, is the sound.

 If you hear dripping or even the rush of running mater, this is a sign that there may be a leak or burst pipe.